lubuntu-team/manual/source/2/2.5/2.5.3/vlc.rst

 To change the elements for the time toolbar use the :guilabel:`Time toolbar` tab.
 To move elements on the time toolbar left click on the element and drag it into place.

+To view plugins and extensions dialog window :menuselection:`Tools --> Plugins and Extensions`.

 Version
 -------
 Lubuntu ships with version 3.0.4 of VLC.